Learn how to make the best smoked chicken wings with crispy skin using a Pit Boss pellet grill!

 After covering the basics of smoked chicken breasts, thighs, and legs on a Pit Boss, as well as our Pit Boss Whole Smoked Chicken, Spatchcocked Chicken, and the always fun and popular Beer Can Chicken, we thought it would be fun to finally turn our attention to smoked chicken wings!

-Overnight Dry Brining is NOT at must-do if you don’t have the time or the desire, but it WILL give you crispy skin on your Pit Boss Smoked Chicken wings.
+Dry Brining is NOT at must-do, but it WILL give you crispy skin on your Pit Boss Smoked Chicken wings.

 Then, we will season them up with one our all time favorite rubs for chicken wings before we cook them on the Pit Boss using our favorite 2-step process for smoked chicken wings.

-First we hit them with medium heat to partially cook while absorbing some smokey flavor, and then we finish with high heat indirectly until they are perfectly cooked and crispy!
+First we hit them with low heat to partially cook while absorbing some smoky flavor, and then we finish with high heat indirectly until they are perfectly cooked and crispy!

 Then you can eat your Pit Boss smoked chicken wings crispy and dry, or toss them in one of our favorite wing sauces to finish them off saucy.